Cryodine/20timeweb/README.md

 # 20 time website
-This project is for my schools 20 ime project.
+This project is for my schools 20 time project.
 It is projected to be a javascript game.